meilisearch/documentation/index.md

 # MeiliSearch Documentation

-MeiliSearch is a **RESTful search API** that is the **ready-to-go solution** for everyone wanting a **powerful, fast, and relevant search experience** for their end-users ⚡️🔎
+MeiliSearch is a **RESTful search API**.
+It aims to be the reference **ready-to-go solution** for everyone who wants a **powerful, fast, and relevant search experience** for their end-users ⚡️🔎

 [<linkButton text="🚀 GETTING STARTED"/>](/guides/introduction/quick_start_guide.md)

-Efficient search engines are often only accessible to companies with the financial means and resources necessary to develop a search solution adapted to their needs.
-The majority of other companies that do not have the means or do not realize that the lack of relevance of a search greatly impacts the pleasure of navigation on their application, end up with poor solutions that are more frustrating than effective, for both the developer and the user.
+Efficient search engines often require a significant investment of money.
+Therefore, they are only accessible to companies which have huge financial resources and the means necessary to develop a search solution that fits their needs.
+Other businesses that lack financial means or do not realize how much the irrelevancy of a search integrated into their application can negatively impact the user experience, end up with poor solutions that are more frustrating than effective, for both the developer and the user.

-That's why we created MeiliSearch, an open-source solution accessible to everyone, meeting the vast majority of needs, even specific ones.
-Installable very easily with little or no configuration required but with a high capacity for customization.
+That's the reason why we created MeiliSearch: an open-source solution accessible to everyone, designed to meet a vast majority of needs, even specific ones.
+Requiring very little or no configuration to be installed, however highly customizable.

-Our solution is **instant**; it **accepts typos**; it understands **filters**, **custom rankings**, and a lot of other [features](#features).
+Our solution delivers an **instant search experience**; it handles **typos**; it understands **filters**, **custom rankings**, and many other [features](#features).

 [<linkButton text="💡 FAQ"/>](/resources/faq.md)

 ## Open-source

 MeiliSearch is open-source.
-You can **support the project by starring** it on [our GitHub](https://github.com/meilisearch/MeiliSearch)!
+You can **support the project by starring** [our GitHub repository](https://github.com/meilisearch/MeiliSearch)!

 <a class="github-button" href="https://github.com/meilisearch/MeiliSearch" data-icon="octicon-star" data-size="large" data-show-count="true" aria-label="Star meilisearch/MeiliSearch on GitHub">Star</a>
 <a class="github-button" href="https://github.com/meilisearch/MeiliSearch/fork" data-icon="octicon-repo-forked" data-size="large" data-show-count="false" aria-label="Fork meilisearch/MeiliSearch on GitHub">Fork</a><!-- prettier-ignore